Plato's Unwritten Doctrine:

 Holger Ullmann is an independent German researcher and systems analyst with over two decades of focused research in this field.
 As an autistic researcher (Asperger's), his approach leverages a highly focused, visual, and systemic capacity for pattern recognition.

-This unique cognitive lens is perfectly suited for detecting structural isomorphies at the intersections of ancient philosophy and topology, revealing patterns that often remain hidden in the "blind spots" between specialized academic disciplines.
+This unique cognitive lens is perfectly suited for detecting structural isomorphies, revealing patterns that often remain hidden in the "blind spots" between specialized academic disciplines.

 The Project: Upcoming Publications